aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/share-mesh-geometry-data/_index.md

 ---
-title: Convert Mesh to FBX and Set Material Color in Java 3D
+title: Convert Mesh to FBX and Set Material Color in Java 3D using Aspose.3D
-linktitle: Convert Mesh to FBX and Set Material Color in Java 3D
+linktitle: Convert Mesh to FBX and Set Material Color in Java 3D using Aspose.3D
 second_title: Aspose.3D Java API
 description: Learn how to convert mesh to FBX while setting material color and sharing mesh geometry data in Java 3D using Aspose.3D.
 weight: 15